 National Association of Attorneys General

-In addition to serving as a naval officer on both active duty and the reserves, Chris also served both on active duty and in the reserves as an Army officer, recently retiring from the Army Reserves.
-He has been deployed three times since 9/11 to Bosnia, Kuwait, and Iraq.
-His assignments included serving as the commander of a unit that conducted missions against indicted war criminals and in support of the Global War on Terrorism in Bosnia, and as the commander of the PRT Military Detachment/deputy commander of the Provincial Reconstruction Team in Diwaniyah Province, Iraq.
-His military awards include the Bronze Star, Defense Meritorious Service Medal, Combat Action Badge, Army Airborne Parachutist Badge, Army Commendation Medal, Navy Achievement Medal, as well as various expeditionary, unit, and service awards.
+In addition to serving as a naval officer on both active duty and the reserves, Chris served both on active duty and in the reserves as an Army officer, retiring from the Army Reserve in 2011.
+He was deployed multiple times during his career, including to Bosnia, Kuwait, and Iraq.
+His assignments included serving as the commander of a unit that conducted missions against indicted war criminals and in support of the Global War on Terrorism in Bosnia, and as the commander of the provincial reconstruction team military detachment in Diwaniyah Province, Iraq.
+His military awards include the Bronze Star for Service, Defense Meritorious Service Medal, Combat Action Badge, Army Airborne Parachutist Badge, Army Commendation Medal, Navy Achievement Medal, as well as various expeditionary, unit, and service awards.

-Chris is a member of the executive committee of the International Association of Prosecutors and serves on the advisory board of the University of Maryland Howard County agricultural extension.
+Chris is a member of the executive committee of the International Association of Prosecutors.
 He is a Master Gardener and Master Naturalist through the University of Maryland Extension, and participates in community volunteer efforts to teach sound ecological and sustainable practices.
 He is also an alumnus of the American Council of Young Political Leaders, having served as a delegate with the 2002 delegation to Taiwan and the senior delegate with the 2008 delegation to Turkey with this bipartisan, U.S. State Department sponsored organization.
-He is also a marathoner, having completed 12 marathons.
+He is also a beekeeper and an avid runner, having completed 12 marathons.